Conditions We Treat

 Please call our Patient Admin Manager on 020 8539 1222 for further information and how to make a referral.

-In July 2018 NHS England published several new Commissioning Policies for HBOT and has confirmed routine funding for the following two emergency conditions:
+In July 2018, NHS England published national commissioning policies for Hyperbaric Oxygen Therapy and confirmed funding for the following emergency indications:

 In 2018, NHS England decided to withdraw routine funding for all other emergency and elective indications.
 NHSE does not fund research into HBOT but supports the collection of strong clinical evidence via the REDCAP data collection registry.